Parliament Act 2025

 You could also call this:

-"The House of Representatives cannot remove one of its members from their seat."
+"The House of Representatives cannot remove one of its members."

-If you are a member of the House of Representatives, you cannot be expelled by the House.
-The House of Representatives does not have the power to remove you from your seat, no matter the reason.
-This rule applies even if other laws or rules say something different.
+You are a member of the House of Representatives.
+The House cannot expel you from being a member.
+The House of Representatives has no power to remove you, no matter the reason.
+This rule applies even if other laws say something different.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.